vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ## Directory structure
 The vlayer directory structure resembles a typical Foundry project but with two additional folders: `src/vlayer` and `vlayer`.
 * `src/vlayer`: Contains the Prover and Verifier smart contracts.
-* `vlayer`: Has contract deployment scripts, client SDK calls to prover, and verifier transactions.
+* `vlayer`: Has contract deployment scripts, client SDK calls to the prover, and verifier transactions.

 ## Runing examples locally